EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Introduction

 With paramount significance in numerous domains, RMOT plays a pivotal role in enhancing situational awareness, decision-making, and safety.
-Currently, most of the existing RMOT works are conducted based on text-based inference, \textit{i.e.}, vision-language tracking~\cite{zhao2023transformer}, TransRMOT~\cite{wu2023referring}, and GMOT~\cite{nguyen2023type}.
-However, when considering the convenience of interaction in driver assistance systems~\cite{wu2023language} and the accessibility of helping people with visual impairments~\cite{liu2021hida}, text references show clear limitations, resulting in unsatisfactory interaction efficiency and assistance effectiveness.
-For Autonomous Driver Assistance Systems (ADAS), typing text information into the tracking system while driving would downgrade the system's reliability and be detrimental to the driver's safety.
+Currently, most of the existing works are conducted based on text-based inference, \textit{i.e.}, TransVLT~\cite{zhao2023transformer}, TransRMOT~\cite{wu2023referring}, and GMOT~\cite{nguyen2023type}.
+However, when considering the convenience of interaction in autonomous driver assistance systems~\cite{wu2023language} and the accessibility of helping people with visual impairments~\cite{liu2021hida}, text references show clear limitations, resulting in unsatisfactory interaction efficiency and assistance effectiveness.
+For autonomous driver assistance systems, typing text information into the tracking system while driving would downgrade the system's reliability and be detrimental to the driver's safety.

-To tackle the above issues in text-based RSU methods, we propose an Auditory Referring Multi-Object Tracking (AR-MOT) task, as illustrated in Fig.~\ref{fig:teaser}.
+To tackle the above issues in text-based referring scene understanding methods, we propose an Auditory Referring Multi-Object Tracking (AR-MOT) task, as illustrated in Fig.~\ref{fig:teaser}.
 AR-MOT aims to dynamically locate the relevant visual objects from the video based on the audio input semantics, which effectively ensures the quality of the interactions as well as efficiency.
 To delve into this challenging task, we first establish a set of large-scale AR-MOT benchmarks based on the KITTI~\cite{geiger2012we,wu2023language} and BDD100K~\cite{yu2020bdd100k} datasets.
-The AR-MOT benchmarks, structured into three primary sub-datasets, namely Echo-KITTI, Echo-KITTI+, and Echo-BDD, contain a total of $86$ videos and $2,3100$ frames, along with $6,397$ audio expressions.
-Within each video, there are more than an average of $50$ objects, which provide a variety of distributions of audio length, video difficulty, complex traffic scenarios, and severe challenges in locating the dynamic objects in unconstrained surroundings.
+The AR-MOT benchmarks, structured into three primary sub-datasets, namely Echo-KITTI, Echo-KITTI+, and Echo-BDD, contain a total of $86$ videos and $23,305$ frames, along with $6,220$ audio and text expressions, respectively.
+Within each video, there are more than an average of $80$ objects, which provide a variety of distributions of audio length, video difficulty, complex traffic scenarios, and severe challenges in locating the dynamic objects in unconstrained surroundings.